sxzcy/nkn.ovh/README.md

 ```
 mv web/* /srv/www/%domain%/
 ```
+(or provide your docroot path to the web directory in Apache/Nginx)

 If you use NGINX, you must disallow the access to **logs** directory manually, it is important for security reason.